WSU-mkijowski/lab-1-hashing-GrantBenR/README.md

 * How many unique users are in the data?
 > 43
 * How many salts did you create?
-> 1302 unique 5 digit numbers
+> 1302 unique 5 digit numbers (my python script uses letters so is much higher)
 * How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
 > 1302^2 = 1,695,204
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
-> For a 5 digit nonce as I used, there would be
+> For a 5 digit numeric nonce as I used, there would be again 1695204 possible combinations
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?
->
+> I would just encrypt the full file or I would do a similar method of hashing with salts with k

 ```bash
 #Get Unique Users